rabbitmq/rabbitmq-website/site/prometheus.md

 To set the right expectations, `docker-compose-dist-tls.yml` was made to stress the Erlang Distribution.
 Expect high CPU usage when running this workload on your local host.
+The same is true for `docker-compose-qq.yml`

-When you are done experimenting with the workloads that we have shared, you can stop and delete all containers by running `docker-compose -f FILE down`.
+When you are done experimenting with workloads, you can stop and delete all containers by running `docker-compose -f FILE down`.
 Replace `FILE` with the name of every file that you have used in `docker-compose -f FILE up -d` commands.
 If you have <a href="https://www.gnu.org/software/make/" target="_blank">Make</a> installed, the equivalent is `make down`.

 ## <a id="installation" class="anchor" href="#installation">Installation</a>